 Understand people’s perceptions of your work and how this aligns with your creative intentions.

-Inform and enrich the conversation between the Arts Council England and NPOs about the impact of funded work.
+Inform and enrich the conversation between the Arts Council England and arts organisations about the impact of funded work.

 Create a large-scale data set that builds shared understanding of the value of cultural experiences.

-Join an ever-growing network of cultural sector peers in using this toolkit to evaluate your work in a clear and meaningful way.
+A powerful and ever-growing network of cultural sector peers are helping toolkit users to evaluate their work

 The Impact & Insight Toolkit comes with a full suite of support and best practice documents, training sessions and webinars.
 If you ever get stuck and can’t find the answer, our helpful team is on hand to offer assistance.